TEETH WISDOM / A GENERAL DENTAL INFORMATION BLOG

-With dental implants, we can replace the missing tooth or teeth without having to work on the surrounding teeth, saving you the expense of maintaining those restorations for the rest of your life.
+With dental implants, a missing tooth or teeth can be replaced without having to work on the surrounding teeth, saving you the expense of maintaining those restorations for the rest of your life.

 Dental implants won't decay, and once integrated into the bone (about 4 months after placement) they can last you a very long time and allow you to clean your teeth better.
 You can brush and floss an implant just like it was your natural tooth.

-We strongly suggest dental implants as the best option to replace a missing tooth, in almost all cases.
+I strongly suggest dental implants as the best option to replace a missing tooth, in almost all cases.
 They can save you money down the road, with less maintenance and replacement over your lifetime.
-If you have a missing tooth, or need to have a tooth removed, come see us to discuss a dental implant replacement.
+If you have a missing tooth, or need to have a tooth removed, come see me to discuss a dental implant replacement.

 Don't Fear the Dentist!